uk27/OnlineRecommender/README.md

   **_ALS_** : The idea behind ALS is that instead of building a list of neighbors for you, we use everyone’s ratings to form some type of intermediate representation of movie tastes — something like a taste space in which we can place you, and the movies — and then then use that representation to quickly evaluate movies to see if they match this community-based representation of your tastes.
 This taste space is called latent factors.
 [2]

-The engine will have the foloowing five major tasks:
+The engine will have the following five major tasks:

   1. Training the ALS model
   2. Predict ratings for a given movie for a user